victordelval/dropdown-component-react/README.md

 Launches the test runner in the interactive watch mode.

+Jest has an integrated coverage reporter that works well with ES6 and requires no configuration.<br>
+Run `npm test -- --coverage` to include a coverage report.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>